amedeo-gigaver/infinite_games/README.md

 ### model 2

-The validator stores the time series of the miner's predictions and computes the Brier score of each element of the time series.
+The validator stores **the time series of the miner's predictions** and computes the Brier score of each element of the time series.
 It hence obtains a new time series of Brier scores.
 A number $n$ of intervals is set between the issues date and the resolution date.
-The validator then computes a weighted average of the Brier scores, where the weight is exponentially decreasing with time, in interval $k$ it has value $exp(-\frac{n}{k} +1)$ where $k$ starts at $n$ and decreases to $1$.
+The validator then computes a **weighted average of the Brier scores**, where the weight is exponentially decreasing with time, in interval $k$ it has value $exp(-\frac{n}{k} +1)$ where $k$ starts at $n$ and decreases to $1$.

 The final score is a linear combination of the weighted average and of alinear component that depends on how good is the miner compared to other miners.